apify/crawlee/README.md

 existing records.

 Each actor run is associated with a **default dataset**, which is created exclusively for the actor run.
 Typically it is used to store crawling results specific for the actor run.
-It's usage is optional.
+Its usage is optional.

 In Apify SDK, the dataset is represented by the [Dataset](https://www.apify.com/docs/sdk/apify-runtime-js/latest#Dataset) class.
 In order to simplify writes to the default dataset, the SDK also provides the